flythereddflagg/flythereddflagg.github.io/python_book/docs/28-Modules.md

 ### The Email Database Manager

 The following are two files that you will copy-paste into separate text files.
+(Please note that this is one of the rare times I will ask you to copy-paste code from this book.)
 The names of these files are indicated at the top.
+Put both files in a folder called "database_manager".
+The paths for these files are also indicated for clarity.
 These files serve as a sort of skeleton of a project you must complete using all you have learned so far.
 Take your time and get this project working as well as you possibly can.
 As always, the more you put into this the more you will get out of the experience.
 More specific information about the files is given below.
 Many of the same principles from your first project apply here.

 I have left multi-line comments under each label to guide your implimentation of this project.
 Do not delete these as these are the subject of the next section.